What is a long head line?

 What is the meaning of the head line?

 This line is one of the most significant on the palm because it reveals a great deal about the essence of you.
 It gives clues as to how you think and manage (mentally).
 It can show whether you are struggling or sailing along smoothly and how you make decisions.
 If you are looking for honesty, stability, intelligence, imagination and rationality, the head line is where you can find some of those answers.
 It is also possible to see signs of physical injury to the head are also possible.

 LONG HEAD LINE MEANING

 A long line displays someone with a broader range of analytical interests, a person who seems to have more intelligence, however, this is unfitting.
 The theory may have come about because of the attribute of attention for detail and no-nonsense approach to life that they have.

 The very long head line shows a deep, sophisticated thinker, they tend to consider more evidence before making decisions and are more philosophical than those with a short one.
 If this line runs entirely across the palm, it’s called a Sydney line and gives obsessive qualities.
 Johnny Fincham describes the Sydney line as someone cut off from their inner feelings.
 They have a hard edge over their personality.

 Albert Einsteins long head line

 Albert Einstein had an extended head line that was NOT connected to the life line.
 The disconnected lines show an independent thinker.
 Albert Einstein, according to researchers, had Asperger’s Syndrome, a higher-functioning type of autism that is characterised by “eccentric” behaviour rather than apparent impairment.
 People with Asperger syndrome are often labelled as eccentrics.
 They can lack social skills, be fascinated with complex subjects, and have communication difficulties (especially in children).
-However, the long head line on its own is not a sign of Asperger’s.
+However, this type of line on its own is not a sign of Asperger’s.